maorcc/hassio-addon-transmission/transmission/DOCS.md

-# Home Assistant Add-on: Transmission
+# Home Assistant App: Transmission

+> Note: Home Assistant renamed "Add-ons" to "Apps" (Add-on Store → App Store) in 2026.
+This Transmission app is the same thing previously called the Transmission add-on.

 ## Installation

-Like other addons:
+Like other apps:

-1. Add this repository to your Add-on Store using the link below.
-(Or manually add the repository `https://github.com/maorcc/hassio-addon-transmission` to your Home Assistant add-ons repositories list.)
+1. Add this repository to your App Store using the link below.
+(Or manually add the repository `https://github.com/maorcc/hassio-addon-transmission` to your Home Assistant apps repositories list.)

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fmaorcc%2Fhassio-addon-transmission)

-2. Find the "Transmission" add-on in the Home Assistant Add-on Store.
+2. Find the "Transmission" app in the Home Assistant App Store.
 Click on it, and click on the "INSTALL" button.

 3. Turn on the **Show in sidebar** and **Start on boot** options.